Convex-cocompact representations into the isometry group of the infinite-dimensional hyperbolic space: Introduction

 \section{Introduction}

-Convex-cocompact representations of fundamental groups of hyperbolic surfaces into rank-one Lie groups have been largely studied as natural generalisations of Fuchsian representations.
+Convex-cocompact representations of fundamental groups of hyperbolic surfaces into rank-one Lie groups have been extensively studied as natural generalizations of Fuchsian representations.
 If $\Gamma$ is the fundamental group of a closed surface $S$ (compact connected orientable and without boundary components) of genus at least $2$, classifying the hyperbolic structures on $S$ is equivalent to classifying the discrete and faithful representations of $\Gamma$ into $\PSL(2,\R)$.
 These representations are defined up to the action by conjugation of $\PSL(2,\R)$.
-Denote by $\DF(\Gamma,\PSL(2,\R))$ the space of discrete and faithful representations from $\Gamma$ to $\PSL(2,\R)$, the quotient space
+Denote by $\DF(\Gamma,\PSL(2,\R))$ the space of discrete and faithful representations of $\Gamma$ to $\PSL(2,\R)$, the quotient space